Skip to content

 For a long time, digital marketers summed up the properties of direct and organic traffic pretty simply.
 To most, organic traffic consists of visits from search engines, while direct traffic is made up of visits from people entering your company URL into their browser.
 This explanation, however, is an oversimplification and leaves most digital marketers short-handed when it comes to completely understanding and gaining insights from web traffic, especially organic and direct sources.

-What are Traffic Sources?
+What Are Traffic Sources?

 Beyond organic and direct traffic, you must understand the differences among all of your traffic sources and how traffic is classified.
 Most web analytics platforms, like Google Analytics, use an algorithm and flowchart based on the referring website or URL parameters that determine the source of traffic.
 Here is a breakdown of all sources: